-- A. Upon request by the County, the Developer agrees to grant a permanent easement for public street and utilities purposes, free of liens and encumbrances, to the County Board of Arlington County over the proposed South Garfield Street and adjacent approximately 40-foot-wide undeveloped area.
+A. Upon request by the County, the Developer agrees to grant a permanent easement for public street and utilities purposes, free of liens and encumbrances (with the public street and utilities purposes).

+exception of easements recorded in Deed Book 1850 at Page 608, Deed Book 1331 at Page 72, and Deed Book 1603 at Page 236), to the County Board of Arlington County over the proposed South Garfield Street and adjacent approximately 40-foot-wide undeveloped area.
 The proposed future street easement is more particularly identified as: "Future Street Easement to be Dedicated (Once Roadway Interconnection is completed to Western Property) Area = 21,250 +/- SF," on Sheet C302 of the 4.1 Submission, dated March 3, 2025 ("Future Street Easement").
-The Future Street Easement shall be approved and recorded among the Arlington County Land Records within 180 days of the request by the County Manager.
+The Future Street Easement shall be approved and recorded among the Arlington County Land Records within 270 days of the request by the County Manager.
 The final location of the Future Street Easement may change with the preparation of the final engineering plans.
-At the time the County requests the Future Street Easement, it may request a smaller area than described in this condition. - B. Until the County Manager requests the Future Street Easement, the proposed South Garfield Street shall remain a private street as shown on Sheet C302 of the 4.1 Submission dated March 3, 2025, and the adjacent approximately 40-foot-wide undeveloped area shall remain undeveloped aside from the landscaping and underground utilities shown on said Sheet C302.
+At the time the County requests the Future Street Easement, it may request a smaller area than described in this condition.
+The Developer agrees it is not required to design or construct new street and streetscape improvements beyond those required for South Garfield Street pursuant to Conditions 19 and 21, prior to granting the Future Street Easement.

+B. Until the County Manager requests the Future Street Easement, the proposed South Garfield Street shall remain a private street as shown on Sheet C302 of the 4.1 Submission dated March 3, 2025, and the adjacent approximately 40-foot-wide undeveloped area shall remain undeveloped aside from the landscaping and underground utilities shown on said Sheet C302.